tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 DoH URI MUST have the IP addresses for each of its DNS endpoints, classic or DoH, within the SubjectAlternativeName field to allow the client to verify ownership.

-If the client is configured to query a Direct Resolver, it MUST query that resolver for an SVCB record for the "resolver.arpa" domain.
-This SHOULD occur before making other queries to avoid leaking queries that could go over DoH once the Companion DoH Server is discovered.
+Once a client is configured to query a Direct Resolver, it SHOULD query the resolver for HTTPSSVC records for the "resolver.arpa" domain before making other queries.
+This will help the client avoid leaking queries that could go over DoH once the Companion DoH Server is discovered.
 If an SVCB record is returned, its "dohip" field designates an IP address the client can send DoH queries to in lieu of sending classic DNS queries to the Direct Resolver.
 The "dohuri" and "odohkey" fields contains the DoH URI similarly to the HTTPSSVC record for a Designated DoH Server.

 To validate the Companion DoH Server and the resolver that advertised it are related, the client MUST check the SubjectAlternativeName field of the Companion DoH Server's TLS certificate for the original